Skip to content

 If you want to make sure sessions survive Redis or server restarts, consider using a persistent Redis instance for sessions.

-Alternative storing sessions in database using PDO
+Alternative storing sessions in database by using PDO

 Below is a configuration example for Ibexa DXP.
 Refer to the Symfony Cookbook for full documentation.